How many downspouts does your home need?

 The number of downspouts your home needs depends on its size and roof design.
 The downspouts lead water away from your roof gutters.
 The water travels down the tubes or pipes to the ground where it may come into contact with a concrete pad or channel that directs it away from the building.
 This is necessary to preserve the building’s foundation.

-Larger homes and commercial buildings require downspouts at the corners and lower areas of the roofline for the best water runoff.
+Larger homes and commercial buildings require downspouts at the corners and lower areas of the roof line for the best water runoff.
 Rainwater can overflow roofs and cascade down the side of a building without a good runoff system.
 The water can flow through cracks in a building, windows, and doors and cause flooding.
 Water that seeps into building walls can lead to mold and mildew buildup.

 Heavy rainstorms move quickly through the Lynchburg area.
 This region of Virginia also receives occasional snow.
 You should have reliable roof gutters and attached downspouts to permit the even flow of water away from your building during rain and melting snow.